Columbia, Missouri Therapists

 The Trouble of Finding a Suitable Therapist in Columbia, Missouri

 A harsh reality is Americans across the country are finding the process of seeking help via counseling as being troublesome.
 A revealing study published by the National Institute of Mental Health suggests a clear majority (57 percent) of adults with a mental illness receive no treatment during any given year, regardless of the necessity to do so.
 Experts are pointing fingers at the nationwide shortage of mental health care professionals providing treatment to patients as being a leading cause.

 In the case of Columbia, people are identifying ineffective legislation, poverty, and stigma surrounding mental illness as being reasons behind the lack of access to care in the city.
 While the rate of individuals without any form of health insurance is similar to the national average, as per the U.S. Census Bureau, the rate of impoverished inhabitants is much higher than the national average.
 For those earning low wages in Columbia, the out-of-pocket expense of a therapist can be too much to be economically viable.

-The good news is thanks to consideration from state and federal entities, the government is continuing to direct more funds towards combatting mental illness.
-Thus, more organizations who focus on treating mental health conditions are able to exist.
+The good news is thanks to consideration from state and federal entities, the government is continuing to direct more funds toward combatting mental illness.
+Thus, more organizations that focus on treating mental health conditions can exist.
 Thankfully, the city of Columbia has a good number of these institutions with their doors open and more on their way.
 The Burrell Behavioral Health Center provides a bevy of crisis and other services to those in the area.
-New Horizons offers similar mental health services to both youths and adults of the community.
+New Horizons offers similar mental health services to both youths and adults in the community.